INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsubsection{Laser Range Finder}

-All data sets feature a $30\unit{\hertz}$ data stream of a Gamin Lidar~Lite~v3, which is a laser-based range measurement sensor.
-This sensor provides distance to ground measurements at a resolution of $1 \unit{\centi\meter}$ with $2.5 \unit{\centi\meter}$ standard deviation and operates at a distance of up to $40 \unit{\meter}$ - according to the manufacturer's description.
-It was noticed throughout the recording of the data sets that this sensor provides sporadic zero measurements beginning at distances of 25-30~meters depending on the properties of the ground surface.
+All datasets feature a \SI{30}{\hertz} data stream of a Gamin Lidar~Lite~v3, which is a laser-based range measurement sensor.
+This sensor provides distance to ground measurements at a resolution of \SI{1}{\centi\meter} with \SI{2.5}{\centi\meter} standard deviation and operates at a distance of up to \SI{40}{\meter}, according to the manufacturer's description.
+It was noticed throughout the recording of the datasets that this sensor provides sporadic zero measurements beginning at distances of 25-30~meters depending on the properties of the ground surface.
 The detection and rejection of these measurements is thus straightforward.

-This sensor is co-mounted with the high-resolution navigation camera to provide the same setup which is used by the Mars-Helicopter Ingenuity \cite{bayard2019vision}.
-The \ac{LRF} is mounted facing down in the same direction as the navigation camera (see Fig.~\ref{fig:cam_lrf}) to provide distance to ground measurements for a known pixel cluster within the navigation image.
+This sensor is co-mounted with the high-resolution navigation camera to provide the same setup which is used by the Mars-Helicopter Ingenuity \cite{Bayard2019}.
+The \ac{LRF} is mounted facing down in the same direction as the navigation camera (see Fig.~\ref{fig:cam_lrf}) to provide distance-to-ground measurements for a known pixel cluster within the navigation image.

-The data set provides two options for the calibration of the rotation between the camera and the \ac{LRF}.
+The dataset provides two options for the calibration of the rotation between the camera and the \ac{LRF}.
 The calibration routine for the first option provides an image stream with a visible checker/fiducial target board for pose tracking and associated \ac{LRF} and IMU measurements.
-The data set contains measurements while the system was excited in all dimensions.
-A calibration can be performed with the Kalibr tool \cite{Rehder2016}.
+The dataset contains measurements while the system was excited in all dimensions.
+A calibration can be performed with the Kalibr tool \cite{Rehder2016_extendingkalibr}.

 The second option is to use the data for the static setup in which the camera and the \ac{LRF} are facing a wall at a defined distance.
 With the help of an indicator card, the spot in which the infrared \ac{LRF} laser hits the wall is made visible and can thus be marked in the image and associated with a pixel location.
-A calibration that was generated with the second method is provided with the data set.
+A calibration that was generated with the second method is provided with the dataset.